Duvel Tripel Hop Special Edition Belgian Golden Ale

 I love that Belgian brewers have their deep-rooted, time-honored traditions yet find ways to try new things, combining different styles and ingredients and displaying their creativity, just like some of our crazy American craft brewers with their sometimes heavy-handed use of hops.
 This is a good thing, methinks!
 This particular offering combines one of my favorite Belgian styles, the tripel, with that time-honored (and inaccurately-named*) practice usually associated with English brewers (God love ’em), dry-hopping.

 *For the uninitiated, dry-hopping refers to adding extra hops to the beer during fermentation and/or conditioning & aging for more intense aroma and flavor.
 So the hops do get very, very wet!
-In any case, this practice was resuscitated in the US many years ago by Fritz Maytag and became de rigueur among both home and craft brewers.
+In any case, this practice was resuscitated in the US many years ago by Fritz Maytag at Anchor Brewing and became de rigueur among both home and craft brewers.
 Nice to see the Belgians aren’t immune to this!

 It’s a beautiful thing, Baby!